barrettotte/IBMi-Book/docs/additional/call/cf.md

 Download the JT400 jar from http://jt400.sourceforge.net/

-To make sure you can use a JDBC connection with the IBMi, make sure you place the JT400 jar in whatever directory you use for your local ColdFusion server.
+To make sure you can use a JDBC connection with IBM i, make sure you place the JT400 jar in whatever directory you use for your local ColdFusion server.
 In my case it was ```ColdFusion11/MyUser/lib/```.